 It’s no secret that modern high-end processors have exceeded many limits concerning speed and performance to the extent that they can now handle multiple heavy resource-demanding applications simultaneously instantly without a noticeable performance hit.
 But that’s not for no cost.
-Regardless the electrical power consumption, these processors produce big amounts of heat during their data processing times, specifically when these prepared-for-processing data are complex enough to compel the processor to dedicate more-than-usual resources to expend in order to accomplish this task, which eventually increases the thermal emission rate.
+Regardless the electrical power consumption, these processors produce big amounts of heat during their data processing times, specifically when these prepared-for-processing data are complex enough to compel the processor to dedicate more-than-usual resources to expend in order to accomplish these tasks, which eventually increases the thermal emission rate.
 Dissipating this generated heat has been a major concern for both CPU manufacturers and end users.
 As for the manufacturers, they keep improving the currently-employed electronic circuits to produce less heat, and developing new ones that better achieve this purpose.

 With so many games lately that require supercomputers to run at max, it is tempting to get a great gaming computer to run them.
 Desktop diehards and the Reddit build-it crowd might scoff at the very concept of a portable PC gaming machine, but the gulf between gaming desktops and gaming laptops has narrowed considerably over the years.
 Laptops have come a long way in the last few years, and good gaming laptops, which once sounded like an oxymoron, are now more widely available.
 Today’s laptops can play modern games at 1080p and higher with few to no compromises in graphics settings.
 And that’s not bad.